Judgment Day (2002): Preliminary matches

 The first match was for the WWE Intercontinental Championship between Eddie Guerrero and Rob Van Dam.
 Guerrero pinned Van Dam with a backslide using the ropes for leverage to retain the title.

-The second match was for the WWE Women's Championship between Trish Stratus (with Bubba Ray Dudley) and Stacy Keibler (with D-Von Dudley and Batista).
+The second match was for the WWE Women's Championship between Trish Stratus (with Bubba Ray Dudley) and Stacy Keibler (with Reverend D-Von and Batista).
 Despite interference from Batista, Stratus pinned Keibler after a Bulldog to win the match and retain the title.
-After the match, D-Von attacked Bubba Ray, with D-Von and Batista performing a double flapjack through a table on Bubba Ray.
+After the match, Reverend D-Von attacked Bubba Ray, with Reverend D-Von and Batista performing a double flapjack through a table on Bubba Ray.

 The third match was between Brock Lesnar and Paul Heyman and The Hardy Boyz (Matt Hardy and Jeff Hardy).
 After Matt and Jeff gained control of the match, they attempted to attack Heyman, but Lesnar threw Jeff into Matt and performed an F-5 on Jeff.
 Heyman pinned Jeff to win the match.

 The fourth match was a handicap match between Big Show and Ric Flair and Stone Cold Steve Austin.
 After Big Show and Flair dominated Austin, Flair applied a figure-four leglock on Austin, but Austin countered the hold.
 X-Pac interfered, attempting to perform a superkick on Austin, but Austin avoided the move, resulting in X-Pac performing a superkick on Big Show, and Austin performed a Stone Cold Stunner on X-Pac.
 Austin pinned Flair after a Stone Cold Stunner to win the match.

 The fifth match was a hair vs. hair match between Kurt Angle and Edge.
 Edge attempted a spear on Angle, but Angle avoided the move, resulting in Edge performing a spear on the referee.
 Angle performed a German suplex on Edge and attempted to hit Edge with a chair, but Edge ducked and performed two spears on Angle for a near-fall.
 Angle performed an Angle Slam on Edge for a near-fall.
 Angle applied an ankle lock on Edge, but Edge countered the hold.
 Edge pinned Angle with a small package to win the match, after which Edge shaved Angle's hair.